miladyboy/wingman/tasks/Tasks.md

 - [ ] Set up CI environment. _code-quality_
 - [ ] Create an audit / architect-mode rule that I can insert manually. _code-quality_
-- [ ] Make it so that E2E tests use a much smaller model to save on costs. _cost_
 - [ ] Add prettier so that we keep consistent styling.
 Add prettier to husky? _code-quality_
 - [ ] Get to a good number of test coverage in the backend. _code-quality_
 - [ ] Understand, refactor and improve the frontend. _code-quality_